Roosevelttt/AI-ML-PROJECT/MODEL_DOCUMENTATION.md

-# AI/ML Code Classifier - Model Documentation
+# Python Code Classifier - Model Documentation

 ## 🎯 Overview

-This document provides comprehensive information about the machine learning models developed for the AI/ML Code Classifier project.
+This document provides comprehensive information about the machine learning models developed for the Python Code Classifier project.
 The system successfully distinguishes between AI-generated and human-written Python code with excellent accuracy.

 ## 📊 Model Performance Summary